Horizontal Facility for Western Balkans and Turkey - phase II

 How much will the Horizontal Facility II cost?

 The envelope of this facility amounts to ca. 41 Million EUR (85% funded by the European Union, 15% by the Council of Europe).

 What will the Horizontal Facility II do?

-Through the Horizontal Facility, the European Union and the Council of Europe will assist beneficiaries to comply with Council of Europe standards and European Union acquis in the framework of the enlargement process.
-The Horizontal Facility relies on the Council of Europe’s unique working methods, whereby tailor-made technical co-operation activities are based on conclusions and recommendations of the Council of Europe’s monitoring bodies highlight areas where improvements are needed in legislation and policies of the beneficiaries to comply with the Organisation’s treaties and other standards.
+Through the Horizontal Facility, the European Union and the Council of Europe assist Beneficiaries to comply with Council of Europe standards and European Union acquis in the framework of the enlargement process.
+The Horizontal Facility relies on the Council of Europe’s unique working methods, whereby tailor-made technical co-operation activities are based on conclusions and recommendations of the Council of Europe’s monitoring bodies.
+Those conclusions and recommendations highlight for the Beneficiaries areas where improvements are needed in their legislation and policies to comply with the Organisation’s treaties and other standards.

 Themes covered by the Horizontal Facility include:

 - Fighting economic crime;